Darren01/gamess_nmr/README.md

-### An R Function to Extract R
+### An R Function to Extract NMR Data

 This is a relatively short function with an operating explanation embedded within it.
-The function can be copied and pasted from this mark down file.
+The function can be copied and pasted from this mark down file and used in your R program.

 ```{r}